wojciechgawronski/library_tdd_laravel/README.md

 ### And when it does not work revert back to before solutions, no big deal

 # Local library
-some piece of soft to manage local library
+Piece of soft to manage local library

 * library has books
 * this books are categorized
 * they have assets, authors, due dates, reservations
 * Library has events: they host and book clubs

 Real world, real project, real app; TDD&Laravel from scratch.